williewillus/microbin.eu/pages/documentation.md

 MicroBin is a super tiny, feature rich, configurable, self-contained and self-hosted paste bin web application.
 It is very easy to set up and use, and will only require a few megabytes of memory and disk storage.
 It takes only a couple minutes to set it up, why not give it a try now?

-Install it from Cargo:

-`cargo install microbin`

-And run with your custom configuration:

-`microbin --public-path https://myserver.com --port 8080 --highlightsyntax --editable`

 ### Features
 - Is very small
+- Entirely self-contained executable, MicroBin is a single file!
 - Animal names instead of random numbers for pasta identifiers (64 animals)
 - File uploads (eg. server.com/file/pig-dog-cat)
-- Raw pasta text (eg. server.com/raw/pig-dog-cat)
+- Raw text serving (eg. server.com/raw/pig-dog-cat)
 - URL shortening and redirection
+- QR code support
 - Very simple database (JSON + files) for portability, easy backups and integration
 - Listing and manually removing pastas (/pastalist)
-- Private and public pastas
+- Private and public, editable and final, automatically and never expiring pastas
-- Editable and final pastas
-- Never expiring pastas
-- Automatically expiring pastas
 - Syntax highlighting
-- Entirely self-contained executable, MicroBin is a single file!
-- Automatic dark mode (follows system preferences)
-- Very little CSS and JS (see [water.css](https://github.com/kognise/water.css))
+- Automatic dark mode and custom styling support with very little CSS and only vanilla JS (see [water.css](https://github.com/kognise/water.css))
 - Most of the above can be toggled on and off!

 ### What is a "pasta" anyway?